arduino/help-center-content/content/Education and Kits/EDU General/Courses-and-projects-for-Arduino-IoT-Cloud.md

 ---
-title: Courses and projects for Arduino IoT Cloud
+title: Courses and projects for Arduino Cloud
 id: 10203733915164
 ---

-Learn about Arduino Education courses and other projects that use Arduino IoT Cloud.
+Learn about Arduino Education courses and other projects that use Arduino Cloud.

 ---